 The SonicCloud App is a beautifully-designed, easy-to-use app that allows people with moderate to severe hearing loss to accurately assess their own hearing, and then enjoy enhanced, personalized audio on their phone and laptop speakers.
 All they need is a phone or computer, and a pair of headphones.
 SonicCloud has been praised for its uniquely whimsical and captivating design aesthetic; in fact, that’s one of the biggest reasons they were featured in Apple’s 2017 Worldwide Developer’s conference.

-SonicCloud’s co-founder, Larry Guterman, director of successful films (Cats & Dogs and ANTZ (as sequence Director)), has dealt with hearing loss for most of his adult life.
+Sonitum's (makers of SonicCloud) Chief Customer Officer, Larry Guterman, director of successful films (Cats & Dogs and ANTZ (as sequence Director)), has dealt with hearing loss for most of his adult life.
 He experienced terrible feedback when using his hearing aids on the phone, and the quality and speech discrimination was never good enough.
-Meanwhile, phones grew more and more powerful.
-One day he was on the phone with his college friend, successful Silicon Valley engineer and co-founder of SonicCloud, Jon Lederman, when the realization hit — why not build the functionality of the hearing aid right on the phone?
+Meanwhile, phones grew more and more powerful, so the folks at Sonitum thought — why not build the functionality of the hearing aid right on the phone?

 With the launch of the SonicCloud app in 2017, every mobile phone call can be perfectly calibrated for an individual’s unique hearing needs.

 And with the forthcoming launch of SonicCloud Streaming in 2018, every video, song, podcast, audiobook, and more will also be perfectly calibrated through a groundbreaking new desktop application for Mac OS computers.